Three Critical Angles

 Whether we are professional pilots or weekend warriors heading off for $100 hamburgers on Saturday morning excursions, it is very easy to fall out of touch with fundamental aerodynamic concepts.
-We know they are there and most pilots are generally familiar with their names.
-However, when a layman or (even worse) our instructor, asks us to provide an explanation of various aerodynamic concepts we begin to realize they have often become fuzzy or hidden in a dark corner of our mind.
+We hear them when we are learning to fly, and most pilots are generally familiar with their names.
+However, when a layman or (even worse) our instructor, asks us to provide an explanation of various aerodynamic concepts, we begin to realize they have often become fuzzy or hidden in a dark corner of our mind.

-In this discussion, let's briefly look at few "Critical Angles" we really should clearly understand as pilots.
-For some, this will be a confirmation exercise; for others, it may be the first time these three critical angles have been brought together as a combined discussion.
-In either case, remaining clear on aerodynamic basics is a core component to ensuring safety of flight each and every day.
-With the understanding this short snippet of information below is meant to be a discussion generator, let's proceed as follows:
+In this discussion, let’s briefly look at few “Critical Angles” we really should clearly understand as pilots and that are key to understand for Upset Prevention & Recovery Training (UPRT).
+For some, this will be a confirmation exercise; for others, it may be the first time these three critical angles have been brought together as a combined discussion and clearly explained.
+In either case, being precise about aerodynamic basics is a core component to ensuring safety of flight each and every day.
+With the understanding this short snippet of information below is meant to be a discussion generator, let’s proceed as follows:

 - Review the brief definitions of each critical angle,